What’s more important for your business - acquiring new customers, or improving retention?

 So the debate continues.
 Acquisition keeps the future of your business looking bright, but retention gets more value out of your existing customers.
 Which does your business need more?
 Let’s compare the two in order to make a better judgement.

-Cost: which costs more?
+Customer acquisition vs retention: which costs more?

 It’s widely known that customer acquisition costs a great deal more than retention.
 According to Harvard Business review: